4dboard/Proxy-yxorP/README.md

 #### ⌛ Allways-online

-High/Continuous availability is achieved by running a proxy version of your existing website and switching to this version of the website during upgrades or down-time.
+By keeping a proxy version of your website and switching to it whenever the actual website is unavailable for maintenance or changes, you can ensure that your online resources remain accessible at a high level and continuously.
+This will guarantee that your online material is constantly accessible to users.
+This will help you to guarantee that your consumers always have access to your online resources.

 ##### + many more..